Xuechun19/Course-Scheduling-Website/README.md

-# Homework: React 2 α
+# Course Scheduling Website

-This assignment is meant to introduce you to more features of React.
-This is the second α, feature based, assignment in which you will extend the features of a course scheduling application.
 This application uses a limited quantity of modified data from the UW Madison course information database.
-With this assignment, you will extend the features of react1 α to create a course recommendation system.

 ## Course data